message/iata/FI.md

-Published 12.04.2021
+Published 23.04.2021
-1. Until 30 April 2021, passengers are not allowed to enter.
+1. Until 25 May 2021, passengers are not allowed to enter.
 -This does not apply to:
 - nationals of Finland and their family members;
 - passengers with a residence permit issued by Finland;